tomica00/ATEM-mini-fan-mod/README.md

 9. Put everything back together.

 You should now hear the fan run at maximum speed!
+It's not even loud, but it will make your ATEM mini less prone to overheating and make it last longer.

 ## Photos